Joseph Albert Bélanger

-Joseph Albert Bélanger (October 22, 1922 - July 1, 2005) was an Ontario dairy farmer and political figure.
+Joseph Albert Bélanger (October 22, 1922 - March 13, 2005) was an Ontario dairy farmer and political figure.
 He represented Prescott and Russell in the Legislative Assembly of Ontario from 1967 to 1981 as a Progressive Conservative member.

-He was born in Hammond, Ontario, the son of Sylvio Bélanger.
-In 1942, he married Suzanne Balamie.
+He was born in Hammond, Ontario, the son of Sylvio Bélanger and Mériza Gélineau.
+In 1942, he married Rollande Saumure (d.1969) and then married Angeline Legault in 1972.
 He was a cheese producer and served as director of the Ontario Dairy Producers Council.
 Bélanger served as deputy government whip in 1976.
 He lived in Sarsfield and was a member of the Knights of Columbus.